 In addition to being a piano teacher, I am a photographer, reader, keen traveler, competitive amateur mixed martial artist and Brazilian jiu-jitsu practitioner.

 Growing up, weekly piano lessons were an important part of my education, from the elementary grades through high school, community college and university.
 My qualifications include a BA in Music (Piano) from Walla Walla University, completion of a piano pedagogy course through Everett Community College, as well as almost twenty years of teaching experience with students of all ages and abilities.
-My membership and participation in local, state and national music teachers associations provide my students with opportunities to participate in events sponsored by these organizations.
+For many years, I was an active member of local, state and national music teachers associations, providing my students with opportunities to participate in events sponsored by these organizations.

 As the oldest of eight siblings (now grown), I am a natural leader, teacher and peacemaker, who is tuned in to a wide variety of personalities and learning styles.
 Six of my brothers and sisters took consistent piano lessons from me as children, through high school and even as adults!